ErnieAtLYD/MoodThingy-WP-Plug-In/readme.txt

 == Installation ==

 1. Download and unzip the plugin file.
-It will be saved to your machine as "moodthingy.zip".
 2. Upload the "moodthingy" folder into your /wp-content/plugins/ directory.
 3. Go to the Plugins section of your WordPress admin and activate the MoodThingy plugin.
 4. Go to the [MoodThingy.com](http://www.moodthingy.com/) website and create a new account, or log into your account if you already have one.